paularmstrong/swig/README.md

 #### slot

-Slots are parts of a page that where you want highly customized content that depends heavily on dynamic data.
+Use slots where you want highly customized content that depends heavily on dynamic data.
 They work in pair with widget functions that you can write yourself.

 Template code